wazo-platform/wazo-platform.org/website/uc-doc/administration/voicemails.md

 ## Configuring a tenant-level shared voicemail

 A voicemail can be configured to be shared across all users in its tenant.
-The principal use-case for this shared voicemail is for micro-tenants where you want all its users to be able to administer the voicemail.

-Think for example a small company with no dedicated receptionist/dispatcher and wants all its users to be notified on new messages and be able to administer them.
+A use case is for a small company, with no dedicated receptionist, where voicemail management responsibility is shared between all employees.

+All tenant users will have both read and write access (message management) to the shared voicemail.
+Voicemail notifications (e.g. new messages, message read, message deleted, etc) will be sent to all users in the tenant.

-The shared voicemail feature has these few limitations:
+The shared voicemail feature has these limitations:

 - No granular access control; all users within the tenant will have access to the voicemail
 - Only a single shared voicemail can exist within a tenant